jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 12 - Voice over IP (VoIP) and Session Initiation Protocol (SIP).md

 Note that both traditional voice and VoIP involve digital transmission (at least in the network).

+VoIP requires two processes:
+- Call setup and termination (session management): to put the voice 'client' in touch with the voice 'server' and agree on protocols.
+- Data transfer: to transfer voice data.

+Note the similarity with traditional telephony (connection established then voice transmitted just like PTSN - connection terminated after use).

+Therefore, consider the application as being connection oriented.

 ### Concept for VoIP Terminal or end point

 - Analogue telephone adaptor